In this article, we will be looking at the best facial epilators and how to choose one.

 First, use a brush to dislodge any hair and dead skin.
 The next step is to rinse the epilating head under running water to rinse it off.

 To wrap up

-There you go the 5 best epilators for the face that’ll help you keep hairs at bay.
-Technical just 4 epilators and the Bellabe but the latter functions like one in terms of effectiveness so it’s hard not to include it in the list.
-If you’ve tried any of these options please share your experience below in the comments section.
+There you go the 6 best facial epilators for the face that’ll help you keep hairs at bay.
+Technically, just 5 epilators and the Bellabe, but the latter functions like one in terms of effectiveness, so it’s hard not to include it in the list.
+If you’ve tried any of these options, please share your experience below in the comments section.

 Braun Silk Epil 9 9-579 Review: Braun’s Best Epilator At The Moment

 The Braun Silk Epil 9 is Braun's latest epilator with a wider epilating head that's 40% wider than the previous Epil 7 series.
 Does it work?
 Learn more.

 Braun Silk Epil 7 Review: Versatile Wet/Dry Epilator and Much More

 Women looking for a versatile epilator that could pluck hair on different parts of their body should have a look at the Braun Silk Epil 7.
 Learn more here.